galenseilis/old_blog/_posts/2023-03-05-nn-on-elementary-functions.md

 The following table of figures summarizes the results.

+> The plots below may be quite small depending on the resolution of your device's screen.
+If you click or tap on them they should be maximized.
+{: .prompt-tip}

 | Function    | Training  History                                                            | Visual  Fit                                                            |
 |-------------|------------------------------------------------------------------------------|------------------------------------------------------------------------|
 | sin         | ![](/assets/images/nn_elementary_functions/sine_training_history.png)        | ![](/assets/images/nn_elementary_functions/sine_visual_fit.png)        |